 Harassment of a personal nature is any behaviour that endangers an employee’s job, undermines performance, or threatens the economic livelihood of the employee, which is based on race, religion, religious creed, sex, marital status, sexual orientation, physical or mental disability, political opinion, colour, or ethnic, national or social origin or Association status.
 [Jan/8-9/99] [1999 BGM]

-Whether or not harassment has occurred is best determined by the impact certain behaviours have on another’s dignity, or on his/her freedom of choice.
+Whether or not harassment has occurred is best determined by the impact certain behaviours have on another’s dignity, or on their freedom of choice.
 NLTA believes:

 - Every person has the right to dignity and the right to be free of all forms of harassment within and outside the workplace;

-- Every teacher is responsible for being sensitive to the impact as well as the intent of his or her action;
+- Every teacher is responsible for being sensitive to the impact as well as the intent of their action;

 - Pupils, teachers, and others who work in schools have the right to protection from all forms of harassment;